 My name is Ian and I’m addicted to baseball.

 “The Blue Jay Hunter” is all about Canada’s baseball team, the Toronto Blue Jays.
-It’s a place where Toronto’s beloved baseball team and baseball in Canada is put under the microscope.
+It’s a place where Toronto’s beloved baseball team and baseball in Canada gets put under the microscope.

 I can’t exactly pinpoint where the name “The Blue Jay Hunter” stemmed from, but I think I was trying to capitalize on the fame of “The Crocodile Hunter” back in 2007 and have a similar namesake.
 It wasn’t the most clever name for a blog, but we’ve come this far already, so I guess I’ll just stick with it.

-To make the game even more memorable, Joe Carter (my favourite player) hit his 34th home run of the season that day, which was the the eventual game-winning run over the Detroit Tigers.
+To make the game even more memorable, Joe Carter (my favourite player at the time) hit his 34th home run of the season that day, which was the the eventual game-winning run over the Detroit Tigers.
+This was also back when they set off fireworks after every Blue Jays home run and when they won, so it was a memorable game on all accounts for me.

 I had a brief hiatus from Blue Jays fandom after the 1994 baseball strike until around 2005.
 Unfortunately, I missed the Carlos Delgado golden years, but rekindled my love for the Blue Jays at the tail end of the Roy Halladay era.